 (1) Colt Foal.
 A male horse under one year of age.

 (2) Filly Foal.
 Female horse under one year of age.

 Each breed has its unique characteristics by which it can be differentiated.
 The breed characteristics differ from body height, color, markings, weight, purpose, temperament, and use in human society.
 If you study the traits of each horse breeds, then you can easily differentiate and identify each breed separately.

 The Last Word

-Upper mentioned criteria should be considered carefully to identify horses efficiently because different works (riding, polo games, racing, drafting car, etc.) depends upon the right identification of horses.
+The upper mentioned criteria should be considered carefully to identify horses efficiently because different works (riding, polo games, racing, drafting car, etc.) depends upon the right identification of horses.
 Nowadays the horses are also kept as pet animals in some regions.

 The above article will help you to know a horse properly.
 If this helps you for a little, my aim of writings will be fulfilled.
-If you like the above article and helps you, please subscribe to our website and share via social media.
+If you like the above article and helps you, please subscribe to our website and share it via social media.